KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/(Python) Poetry/README.md

 This will spawn a shell within the project’s virtual environment and activates it, if no virtual environment does exist, a new one will be created and activated, so make sure you are in the folder where the virtual environment is.
 *NOTE:*
 The scope of commands like shell, show, add, run, etc... are where you're at with the terminal when launching them, make sure you're in the right folder.
+Also, you can run commands inside the shell like within a normal terminal, such as python3 main.py

 to export the .lock file in other formats: